Ukraine is united in its resistance – and you can help us!

 • Clarity in project vision and requirements

-• Overall experience with leading any sort of strategic partnerships
+• Overall experience with leading any strategic partnerships

 IT Outsourcing Partner or Outsourcing Vendor: What’s The Difference?

-“Vendor”, “managed services provider”, “technology partner”, IT companies (us included) brand themselves under different names.
-But what really stands behind them?
+IT companies (us included) brand themselves under different names: “vendor,” “managed services provider,” and “technology partner.”
+But what stands behind them?

 What is an outsourcing vendor?

-A vendor is a business entity, offering a solution to your problem here and now.
-Most have highly-scoped, pain-point-specific offerings.
+A vendor is a business entity offering a solution to your problem here and now.
+Most have highly scoped, pain-point-specific offerings.
 Need a cloud-based identity management tool?
 Purchase this service plan.
-Looking to improve your threat monitoring capabilities?
+Are you looking to improve your threat-monitoring capabilities?
 We’ll analyze your infrastructure, right-size the software solution, and assist with the roll-out.

 What is an outsourcing partner then?

 The role of an outsourcing partner is to deliver continuous value by combining various types of services.
-Rather than walking in to solve one problem, a partner acts as an extension of your business, adapting their service delivery in line with your evolving business needs and priorities.
+Rather than walking in to solve one problem, a partner acts as an extension of your business, adapting their service delivery to your evolving business needs and priorities.

 IT Outsourcing Service Model Selections: A Core Decision Affecting Technology Partnerships

-Service models are key to your company’s IT outsourcing success since they are a foundation for identifying the expected scope of partnership.
+Service models are critical to your company’s IT outsourcing success since they are a foundation for identifying the expected scope of partnership.

-Ideally, your potential partner should offer transparent and flexible service models with detailed breakdown of conditions which you can access during the vendor selection process
+Ideally, your potential partner should offer transparent and flexible service models with a detailed breakdown of conditions, which you can access during the vendor selection process

 A well-defined IT outsourcing service model helps you:

-• Proactively plan the transition between models later on (if you decide to scale up or down)
+• Proactively plan the transition between models later (if you decide to scale up or down).

-When selecting a service model purely on a price basis or without considering your operational readiness, IT outsourcing will not produce expected benefits.
-Even with a great business idea from your end and great tech expertise from your partner’s side.
+IT outsourcing will not produce the expected benefits when selecting a service model purely on a price basis or without considering your operational readiness.
+You’ll need to shape and work on your outsourcing partnership even with a great business idea from your end and excellent tech expertise from your partner’s side.

 Examples of Well-Defined IT Outsourcing Service Models